corinjorgenson/RandomForest-cpx-thermobarometer/README.md

 1) Choose your own adventure: the full code with several scripts that allow you to see the root of whats happening and adjust things as you see fit.
 2) Plug and play: a single code with premade models.

 *** Please note: extraTrees got archived!
-You can still use it but you need to import the archived version.
-See issues tab above for more info/help (or e-mail me!)***
+The new version of the code has a work around for that!
+See issues tab above if you are still having troubles (or e-mail me!)***

 Both versions have instructions.
 If something isn't working for you then please let us know (corin.jorgenson@unige.ch).